gabrielecola/GLM-methods-to-deal-with-count-data/GLM_BikeSharing.md

 ![](GLM_BikeSharing_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-To see how our $Y$ is distributed in order to choose which models we have to applied, we notice that the variable $cnt$ is distributed like a Normal, and we know that even if our Y is count but if it is large enough it can be approximately ~ N.
+To see how our **Y** is distributed in order to choose which models we have to applied, we notice that the variable **cnt** is distributed like a Normal, and we know that even if our Y is count but if it is large enough it can be approximately ~ N.

 ```r